orsonteodoro/gcf2/README.md

 get moved to the end of the list.
 Unmergeable rearragement should be done for already installed packages, app packages, or dependency less packages.

-In step 15, before doing repairs, preview the resume list before saving the copy.
+In steps 13-19, before doing repairs, preview the resume list before saving the copy.
 After the toolchain is repaired by replacing the shared-lib or executable, add or disable CFI or its schemes and `emerge -1vO <pkgname>` the package belonging to that shared-lib or executable then `--resume`.

-Steps 14-17 should only be used after emerging @world with clang installed, corresponding to step 13.
-The reasons of CFIing @system later on in steps 14 and 15 is so that Clang/LLVM is in @world (in step 11) and to not disrupt the bootstrapping process.
+The reasons of CFIing @system later on in steps 14 and 15 is so that disruption is minimized in steps 3-6.
+It may be possible to eliminate 14 and 15 now that the package.env is matured and tested enough for @system, but due to different USE flags and more dangerous it is kept disjoint.
+Initially, it was made optional to CFI @system, but now it's decided that it is working enough without problems to apply it to that set and to increase the mitgation further.

 Steps 16 and 21 are optional if no new packages were added.
 It is a good idea to run `gen_pkg_lists.sh` before each `emerge -ve @world` or after a full